 Protecting Kids by Creating a Safe Space for Adult Consumption

-What House Bill 1258 actually does is create a map of where NOT to take children if you are worried about them being exposed to marijuana.
+What House Bill 1258 actually does is create a map of where NOT to take children if you are worried about youth exposure to marijuana.
 The legislation allows existing licensed cannabis businesses to create an accessory consumption establishment where adults age 21 and over would be allowed to taste very limited servings of marijuana.
 There is NO SMOKING allowed in the bill, which means consumers would be limited to vaping cannabis flower and an equivalent, significantly smaller amount of concentrate.
 Single-serving edibles also would qualify.

 Parents taking their kids out to a public park on a gorgeous Colorado spring day currently do not have a map of where adults might be consuming cannabis, and in many cases, those individuals are smoking it.
 That’s because adults have nowhere to publicly consume cannabis.
 This gaping regulatory hole — acknowledged by the Denver Post — has resulted in people consuming in parks and on streets.
 Children have been exposed.